cloudbytestorage/automation-core/README.md

 ## What is automation-core ?

 This is a DSL for scripting.

+## Why ?

+I saw a dire need to automate use-cases fast minus errors.
+I saw my colleagues resorting to programming and learning the essence of programming, designing their automation scripts, and so on.
+I felt there was a gap to execute the test cases & come out with the results at a pace required by the organization.
+I could feel this as another dev project.
+Obviously, they had limited their choice of tools to a single programming language.

+## Details

 To understand the details behind this project, please read the docs @ [design thoughts](https://github.com/CloudByteStorages/automation-core/tree/master/touchstone/DesignThoughts)

 ### Features